 Benefits of DMARC

-DMARC provides several benefits in reinforcing email-based cybersecurity measures for organisations that implement it.
+DMARC provides several benefits in reinforcing email-based cybersecurity measures for organizations that implement it.
 Some of the core advantages of leveraging DMARC include:

-• Improves email deliverability: Setting a DMARC record in your DNS settings can improve overall email deliverability while preventing threat actors from delivering malicious emails using your domain.
+• Ensures email deliverability: Setting a DMARC record in your DNS settings is now required for overall email deliverability and preventing threat actors from delivering malicious emails using your domain.

-• Lowers the risk of email phishing attacks: DMARC effectively prevents and mitigates the risk of phishing attacks, which can be costly to an organisation and its bottom line.
+• Lowers the risk of email phishing attacks: DMARC effectively prevents and mitigates the risk of phishing attacks, which can be costly to an organization and its bottom line.

-• Enforces sender policies: DMARC allows organisations to enforce policies via its DNS record, defining specific practices for email authentication and providing instructions for receiving mail servers about how to enforce them.
+• Enforces sender policies: DMARC allows organizations to enforce policies via its DNS record, defining specific practices for email authentication and providing instructions for receiving mail servers about how to enforce them.

-• Protects brand reputation: DMARC helps protect an organisation’s brand reputation by preventing cybercriminals from impersonating their domain and deceiving customers and clients into releasing sensitive information.
+• Protects brand reputation: DMARC helps protect an organization’s brand reputation by preventing cyber criminals from impersonating their domain and deceiving customers and clients into releasing sensitive information.

-• Provides thorough authentication reporting: DMARC checks can help support an organisation’s email system by offering comprehensive authentication reporting.
+• Provides thorough authentication reporting: DMARC checks provide visibility into an organization’s email system by offering comprehensive authentication reporting and threat intelligence.

-• Functions at scale: DMARC is intended to perform with internet scalability, making it an effective tool for large-scale organisations, institutions, and corporate entities.
+• Functions at scale: DMARC is intended to perform with internet scalability, making it an effective tool for large-scale organizations, institutions, and corporate entities.

 While many of these benefits overlap, the underlying function of DMARC is to better protect email through effective authentication and threat mitigation.